-Choosing supervisor and theoretical curriculum
+Choosing a supervisor and theoretical curriculum

-Choosing subjects for the master studies
+Choosing courses for your master's studies

 All master students need to have a supervisor employed by the Department of informatics at the University of Oslo (local supervisor).

 It is also possible to associate the thesis to external businesses/projects.
 It is expected that an external supervisor has an education of at least master’s level.
 Students writing an external master thesis have to, in addition to an external supervisor, also find a supervisor employed at the Department of informatics that in cooperation with the Department Board is responsible for the approval of the study and final thesis.
 The supervisor employed by the Department of informatics is responsible for the thesis being scientifically responsible completed.

 It is primarily the supervisor’s responsibility to make sure it is possible to complete the thesis within the standardized time limits.
 In cases where it would be difficult to estimate the time needed to complete the thesis in advance, there has to be a plan set up that will result in partial results that can be completed and/or improved if there is still time.
 Should there be any uncertainties surrounding the scale of the thesis, the Department Board will investigate the estimate.
 During the execution of the long thesis, you could expect to get approx. 60 hours of counseling (1 hour a week for 20 weeks through 3 semesters).